-What is ‘affordable?’
+What is ‘affordable’?

-The typical PSP student is a person who cannot justify the significantly higher cost of the other schools in the area.
+The typical PSP student is a person who cannot justify the significantly higher cost of the other available schools.
 For example, the only other graduate school that offers a doctorate in clinical psychology in the Sacramento area will charge about two and a half times the cost PSP charges, for an equivalent program.
 They would argue that their program is not ‘equivalent’ because their program is both accredited and APA-approved.
 Yet, we are certain that the prospective student will not receive a better education at this other school, so what will you get for the significantly higher tuition?
 The answer lies in the issue of accreditation and, in the case of this school, approval by the APA.

 The Financial Legacy

 If you are 25 years old, you may get out of the program and accumulate sufficient supervised professional experience (clinical hours) by the time you are thirty.
 In this case, you may have forty years to amortize the cost of the education (assuming you work until you are seventy).
 However, if you are 45 years old, you may get out of the program and accumulate sufficient supervised professional experience (clinical hours) by the time you are fifty.
 In this case, you may have twenty years to amortize the cost of the education (assuming you work until you are seventy).
 These are the kinds of rational calculations everyone must “perform” for themselves as part of the decision-making process when considering the meaning of “affordable.”

 We offer the student an unparalleled educational experience in a collaborative, non-competitive environment, at a reasonable cost.
 Our programs are oriented to mature working professionals.
 Are you the kind of person who would benefit by what PSP has to offer?